Infineon/azure-optiga-trust-m/README.md

         #define LOAD_TA_FROM_OPTIGA 0    // 1 = Enable, 0 = Disable
         ```
     - To enable server validation using OPTIGA, region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
-    - To load trust anchor using OPTIGA write API, modify file <azure-optiga-trust-m\components\optiga\optiga\optiga_trust.c> as below
+    - To load trust anchor using OPTIGA write API, modify file <azure-optiga-trust-m\components\optiga\optiga-trust-m\examples\utilities\optiga_trust.c> as below
         - User can choose the root CA as either from the below available certificate or can provide specific certificate by setting value as "1".
 E.g.:  #if 1
             ```sh
             static void write_optiga_trust_anchor(void)